 I've been licensed since 1963, first with a Novice ticket as WN9IVH.
 I up-graded to General a year later, to Advanced 1973, and to Extra on 3/11/00.
 I'm currently the Net Director for a wonderful ham club, the North Shore Radio Club in Highland Park, Illinois. (www.ns9rc.org)

-I'm running an Icom 756 Pro III, with an Ameritron AL-811A linear.
+In mid-2015, I bought my "retirement rig," a used Icom IC-7800.
+It's a marvelous radio, although sometimes I feel like a 12-year-old who's been given the keys to a nuclear submarine!
+It's very capable, but also has a learning curve.
+I also have an Ameritron AL-811A linear.
 My antennas start with a dipole for 80.
 In March, 2005, I added a 3-element SteppIR for 20-6.
 As my picture shows, I have since added the 30/40 modification.
 So now the SteppIR covers 40-6 meters.
-I also use a 2 meter ground plane and an Austin Suburban tri-band vertical for 2 meters, 220, and 440.
-I also have Standard and Radio Shack HT's for 144, 220, and 440 operation.
+I also have an 80 meter dipole and an 80-6 meter Windom.
+I use a 2 meter ground plane and an Austin Suburban tri-band vertical for 2 meters, 220, and 440.
+I also have a Kenwood TH-F6a HT for 144, 220, and 440 operation.
 In the car, I have an Icom 207H dual-bander.
 I also have an APRS tracker in the car.
 Finally, I have a VHF Win-Link station that doubles as a Packet station.

 I worked in television and corporate video all my career.
 During college, I worked as a cameraman for WITI-TV in Milwaukee, and as a director with KFIZ-TV in Fond du lac, Wisconsin.
 After graduation, I worked in production at WFRV-TV in Green Bay, and at KPHO-TV in Phoenix, Arizona.
 I changed careers and moved to Chicago to join Bell & Howell in 1979.
 For the next 12 years worked there as Communications Manager.
 In 1991, I became Video Manager for Amoco Corporation in Chicago.
 While there, I started and then managed our in-house satellite television network.
 I then moved to become Manager, Business Television for Schneider Electric (formerly known as Square D Company) in Palatine, IL.
 I worked there for 9 years, and am now semi-retired running a small computer consulting/repair business in my spare time I call Klocksin Consulting.

 I've found ham radio has been extremely helpeful to my career.
-Although most of what I've done professionally has not been very technical, my ability to understand and apply technology has been of great help to me many times.
+Although most of what I've done professionally has not needed deep technical skills, my ability to understand and apply technology has been of great help to me many times.